QL-Win/QuickLook/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Suggest an idea for this project
+name: Suggest a new idea
 about: Please follow this template or your issue will be closed

 ---